Jobtechdev-content/Jobstream-content/GettingStartedJobStreamEN.md

 	    "country": "i46j_HmG_v64"
 	  }

 These are typically grouped together in your result set so if you're request has a larger timespan than a few minutes you may have to scroll to se actual job ads.
+Please note that these dissappear after 90 days.
+90 days is not in any way a recommendation on how far back your calls should go.
+Ideally you will make calls for as short time periods as possible.
+JobStream endpoint is not meant to fetch old ads.

 ## Errors
 Unsuccessful queries will have a response code of: